Asian College of Journalism, Chennai

 The Asian College of Journalism (ACJ) is a journalism school in Chennai, India, which offers postgraduate diploma courses in journalism.

 History

 Asian College of Journalism, Chennai was founded in Bangalore as the Asian School of Journalism, Bangalore.
 It was founded in 1994 by the Indian Express group, offering only a print course.
-In 2000, it was taken over by a not-for-profit trust founded by journalist and media entrepreneur, Sashi Kumar.
+In 2000, it was taken over by a not-for-profit trust founded by journalist, Sashi Kumar.
 It was renamed and shifted to Chennai, in the same location as the old Hindu office on Wallajah Road.
 Since then, the institution has relocated to an 80,000 sq. ft location in Taramani that includes the college and residential blocks, both four storeys high.
-It now comes under the aegis of the Media Development Foundation, headed by chairman Sashi Kumar.
+It now comes under the aegis of the Media Development Foundation, a subsidiary of The Hindu Group, headed by chairman Sashi Kumar.
 For the first two years in Chennai it was headed by K. Thomas Oommen.

 Infrastructure

 Auditorium

 One of the iconic addition to the institution's infrastructure is the M. S. Subbulakshmi Auditorium.
 Unique among the city's concert venues, the 342-seater auditorium is an acoustically designed mic-free venue.
 The design allows no echo and delayed reflection of sound.
 The reflectors in the ceiling and a bandshell help performers listen to themselves, even when the sound is pushed to the back of the space.
 In addition, concrete panels on the side and the back walls diffuse the sound in every direction, making the microphone-less natural sound heard throughout the auditorium without any artificial amplification.